-Global value chains are networks of interconnected activities which enable the delivery of a product or service from its raw materials stage to the customer.
+Global value chains are networks of interconnected activities that enable the delivery of a product or service from its raw materials stage to the customer.
 Technological developments such as better transportation, communication, and information systems have enabled companies to coordinate production and distribution more efficiently across multiple countries to meet global demand.

 Digital technology has greatly influenced Global Value Chains (GVCs), revolutionizing how products and services are designed, manufactured, and distributed.
 We will investigate the advantages and difficulties created by digital technology in GVCs, as well as analyze how it has changed the apparel industry as an example.